February 5, 2020 - Meagan Palmer

 Fear of travel or an outbreak of the virus at your destination are generally cases not covered by standard trip cancellation.

 However, purchasing the Cancel for Any Reason upgrade will give you the flexibility to cancel due to fear of contracting the virus.
+This type of coverage could also provide coverage if your travel suppliers cancel your flights, tours, or trip.
 You’ll want to buy this coverage as soon as you’ve made your first trip payment or deposit though, otherwise you could be ineligible to receive this benefit.

 If you already have a travel insurance policy or are looking to purchase coverage, you’ll want to pay attention to what the insurance companies say they will cover in regards to the Coronavirus.
 Our team has received statements from the top travel insurance companies, which we have included below.